dalibo/emaj/docs/en/mainFunctions.rst

 * all log tables rows corresponding to the rolled back updates,
 * all marks later than the mark referenced in the rollback operation.

-The history of executed rollback operations is maintained into the *emaj_rlbk* table.
-The final state of the operation is accessible from the *rlbk_status* and *rlbk_msg* columns of this *emaj_rlbk* table.

 Then, it is possible to continue updating processes, to set other marks, and if needed, to perform another rollback at any mark.